Our Structure

 Director – Tracy Stubbs

-Union Representatives – Alex Stubbs
+Union Representative – Alex Stubbs

 Region 2 (Mississauga Office)

-Director – Lee Johnson-Koehn
+Director – Jason Hanley

 Region 3 (Ottawa Office)